jcj1337/pkmn_app/README.md

 3. **Recent eBay sold listings** — via Apify
 4. **Rule-based listing classification** — raw, graded, irrelevant, language, set match, etc.

-The long-term goal is to build a pricing system that can explain *why* a card is worth a given amount rather than showing a single opaque market value (gc Collectr).
+The long-term goal is to build a pricing system that can explain *why* a card is worth a given amount rather than showing a single opaque market value.

 ---